- In LEED, what is the difference between a ‘rating system’, an ‘adaptation’, and a ‘version’?

 Step 3: Choose the version

 Finally, project teams may choose from whichever versions of the selected LEED rating system adaptation are open for registration.
 Presently, LEED v4 and the v4.1 Beta (see related FAQ in this article) are open for new registrations.
-Prior to registering, we recommend that the team confirm that the project can comply with all prerequisites and appears likely to capture enough credit points to achieve at least a Certified rating.
+Prior to registering, we recommend that the team confirm that the project can comply with all MPRs and prerequisites and appears likely to capture enough credit points to achieve at least a Certified rating.
 Please be aware that in the D+C rating systems, projects registered under v4 can substitute v4.1 credit requirements (see related FAQ in this article).

 What are the rating system options for certifying a whole building vs. a portion of a building?